 Time of day.
 Temperature and time of day might influence plant sap nitrate content.
 Making readings consistently between 9 a.m. and 4 p.m. will yield the most consistent results.
-Reasonable standardization of temperature and weather conditions under which sampling is carried out will help provide for more consistent test results.
+Reasonable standardization of temperature and weather conditions under which sampling is carried out will help provide for more consistent and reliable test results.

 Equipment.
 A garlic or lemon press is used to squeeze the sap from the petiole pieces.
 If many samples are being tested, a hydraulic sap press is useful.
-A press also is useful for petioles that have little sap e.g, strawberry or pepper.
+A press also is useful for petioles that have little sap, e.g., strawberry or pepper.
 Other utensils include a sampling knife, scissors, paper towels, distilled water, chopping knife and board, and the testing kits.
 There are separate testing kits for N and K.

 Storing petioles.
-Studies have been conducted in Florida which tested options for storing petiole samples to determine flexibility of the testing methodologies for those wishing to sample several farms before making the sap tests.
+Studies have been conducted in Florida that tested options for storing petiole samples to determine flexibility of the testing methodologies for those wishing to sample several farms before making the sap tests.
 Fresh, whole (unchopped) petioles can be stored on ice for up to 8 hours or frozen overnight without appreciable changes in sap N or K concentrations.
 The leaf blades should be stripped from the petioles and the petioles placed in a plastic bag on ice in a cooler.

 Petioles may be stored at room temperature (70°F) in a plastic bag for up to 2 hours.
-If whole leaves or petioles are stored in open air, the petioles will wilt and nutrient readings will not be accurate.
-Only petioles should be stored - not sap.
+If whole leaves or petioles are stored in open air, the petioles will wilt, and nutrient readings will not be accurate.
+Only petioles should be stored—not sap.
 Cold petioles must be warmed to room temperature before crushing, so that temperature differences between sap and meter do not affect results.

 Reading time frame.
 Measurement of the pressed sap nutrient content must be made within one or two minutes of pressing.
 Otherwise, nitrate readings could change from the fresh petiole condition when the sap is exposed to air.